GitXpresso/LinuxPKG/README.md

 - Basilisk
 - Floorp
 - Zen
-- Palemoon
+- Palemoon ( Newest release, files created but not tested )
 - Seamonkey

 Browser new release but new release not added:

-Palemoon, Version: 33.9.1
+( none )

 Browsers new release not checked: